Big Raven Plateau: Big Raven Formation

-Alkali basalt and hawaiite of the Big Raven Formation is widespread at the northern and southern ends of the Big Raven Plateau; the largest occurrence at the northern end is the Desolation Lava Field whereas the largest occurrence at the southern end is the Snowshoe Lava Field.
-A radiocarbon date of 1340 ± 130 years has been obtained from willow twigs preserved within tephra from Williams Cone, the youngest pyroclastic cone in the Desolation Lava Field.
-Kana Cone is an isolated nested pyroclastic cone on the extreme northern slope of the plateau and is the northernmost occurrence of Big Raven Formation alkali basalt and hawaiite.
+Alkali basalt and hawaiite of the Big Raven Formation is widespread at the northern and southern ends of the Big Raven Plateau.
+The largest occurrences of these rocks are the Desolation and Snowshoe lava fields at the northern and southern ends of the plateau.
+Radiocarbon dating of willow twigs preserved within tephra from Williams Cone in the Desolation Lava Field has yielded an age of 1340 ± 130 years.
+Kana Cone on the extreme northern slope of the plateau is the northernmost occurrence of Big Raven Formation alkali basalt and hawaiite.
 It was the source of lava flows that forced the Klastline River against the northern valley wall.

-The Walkout Creek centres on the extreme southern slope of the Big Raven Plateau consist of the remains of two small cinder cones and associated alkali basaltic lava flows on the northern side of Walkout Creek valley.
-Cinder Cliff, Icefall Cone and Ridge Cone are three isolated occurrences of Big Raven Formation alkali basalt on the eastern flank of Mount Edziza, the latter two of which are on the high eastern rim of Ice Peak and have been significantly modified by slumping, rockfalls and glaciation.
-The Big Raven Formation also includes the Sheep Track Member, a pyroclastic fall deposit of unconsolidated comenditic trachyte pumice obscuring much of the surficial details of the Snowshoe Lava Field.
+The Walkout Creek centres on the extreme southern slope of the Big Raven Plateau are also part of the Big Raven Formation.
+They consist of the remains of two small cinder cones and associated alkali basaltic lava flows.
+Icefall Cone, Cinder Cliff and Ridge Cone on the eastern flank of Mount Edziza are three isolated Big Raven Formation basaltic eruptive centres.
+The Big Raven Formation also includes the Sheep Track Member, a pyroclastic fall deposit of comenditic trachyte pumice.
+It obscurs much of the surficial details of the Snowshoe Lava Field.

 Basement

 As a part of the Mount Edziza volcanic complex, the Big Raven Plateau is underlain by the Stikinia terrane.
-This is a Paleozoic and Mesozoic suite of volcanic, sedimentary and metamorphic rocks that accreted (Note: Accretion is the process by which terranes are added to a continent, resulting in continental growth.) to the continental margin of North America during the Jurassic.
-The rocks of this terrane are exposed along the western side of the plateau in Mess Creek valley, the southern side of the plateau in Walkout and Chakima creek valleys, at the extreme northern end of the plateau as inliers and along the eastern side of the plateau where they comprise the lower units of Idiji Ridge, Sorcery Ridge and other neighbouring ridges.
+This is a suite of Paleozoic and Mesozoic volcanic, sedimentary and metamorphic rocks that accreted (Note: Accretion is the process by which terranes are added to a continent, resulting in continental growth.) to the continental margin of North America during the Jurassic.
+These rocks are exposed along the western side of the plateau in Mess Valley and along the southern side in the Walkout and Chakima valleys.
+They also occur along the eastern side of the plateau where they form the lower units of Idiji Ridge, Sorcery Ridge and other neighbouring ridges.
+At the extreme northern end of the plateau, these rocks form inliers.

-Also underlying the Big Raven Plateau are Cretaceous and Paleocene conglomerates, arkoses, sandstones, siltstones, shales and minor coal of the Sustut Group, which are exposed along the western side of the plateau.
-Eocene leucogranite of the Elwyn Creek Pluton is exposed in Elwyn Creek canyon at the northwestern end of the Big Raven Plateau, as are Eocene rhyolite, dacite and andesite pyroclastic breccias and andesite lava domes and flows.
-All of these Eocene rocks are part of the Sloko Group and were emplaced by the youngest documented magmatic event before the Mount Edziza volcanic complex started erupting in the Late Miocene.
+Also underlying the Big Raven Plateau are Cretaceous and Paleocene rocks of the Sustut Group.
+This geological group consists of conglomerates, arkoses, siltstones, sandstones, shales and minor coal; they are exposed along the western side of the plateau.
+Leucogranite of the Eocene-age Elwyn Creek Pluton is exposed in Elwyn Canyon, as are Eocene rhyolite, dacite and andesite pyroclastic breccias.
+Lava domes and flows of Eocene age, also exposed in Elwyn Canyon, are mainly andesitic in composition.
+All of these Eocene rocks are part of the Sloko Group, which formed in a continental arc setting as early as the Late Cretaceous.